kseremet/openshift-virtualization-demo/README.md

 setting the timeout grace period to 0 seconds the `VirtualMachine` is stopped immediately however.

-For the sake of simplicity the instructions used this repository in the `ApplicationSets` up until now.
-To try it out for yourself you need to fork this repository and adjust the `repoURL` in the provided `ApplicationSets`.
+To deploy new changes with ArgoCD you need to commit changes to the Git repository of an `Application`.
+The `ApplicationSets` in this repository use the URL of this repository as `repoURL`, so to be able to make changes you need to fork this repository and adjust the `repoURL` in the provided `ApplicationSets`.
 Don't forget to update any existing `ApplicationSets` on your hub cluster.

 To start or stop a `VirtualMachine` update the manifest and commit and push it to your repository.
 In the ArgoCD UI select the `Application` of the